Referencia para agentes

 - Determine Action Recommendation: If Sentiment is "Negative" AND Loyalty Status is "Gold" or "Platinum" → output "Create_High_Priority_Ticket"; If Sentiment is "Negative" AND Loyalty Status is "Bronze" or "Silver" → output "Send_Automated_Apology"; If Sentiment is "Positive" → output "Request_App_Store_Review"; If Sentiment is "Neutral" → output "Log_Feedback_Only".

 - Data Safety: Do not make up data not present in the input.
-Return valid JSON only and do not include any extra fields beyond the requested outputs.
+Return valid JSON only.
+Include only these fields: sentiment, topic, action_recommendation, and explanation.

-- If the survey response is empty or meaningless, set sentiment as Neutral, topic as Other, and action recommendation as Request_More_Details.
+- If the survey response is empty or meaningless, set sentiment as Neutral, topic as Other, action recommendation as Request_More_Details, and explain why in explanation.

 Final Output Specification:

-You must return an object containing exactly three fields: sentiment, topic, and action_recommendation.
+You must return an object containing exactly four fields: sentiment, topic, action_recommendation, and explanation.

 - sentiment: String (Positive, Neutral, Negative)